Evaluating Long-Term Memory for Long-Context Question Answering: Experiments and Results

 \subsection{Impact of Procedural Memory}

-The addition of procedural memory to RAG and episodic memory shows negative results in the QA setting.
+The addition of procedural memory to RAG and episodic memory shows negative results in the LoCoMo QA setting.
 This outcome can be interpreted as reflecting a mismatch between the nature of the task and our current implementation of procedural memory.
 Procedural memory is intended to encode strategies and behaviours and is likely to become more effective for tasks requiring planning steps, multi-step reasoning, or tool usage rather than QA over conversations.
-Additionally, different prompt optimisation techniques instead of the textual feedback inspired by LangMem might be better suited.
+On the other hand, on QMSum, RAG+PromptOpt achieves notable improvements for Llama (20.45 vs. 8.88 for baseline RAG), Qwen (23.32 vs. 20.94), and GPT (21.78 vs. 20.03), demonstrating that optimization techniques can benefit transfer learning: our initial prompt asks for concise answers, while the QMSum target summaries tend to be more detailed and lengthy, so models optimize their prompts from experience to allow that.

-Our qualitative analysis of generated prompts reveals that newly generated prompts often focus too closely on specific examples instead of generalizing behavioural patterns and tend to repeat instructions (Appendix \ref{sec:appendixb6}).
-This over-specification affects instruction-following models, leading to decreased performance.
+Our qualitative analysis of the prompts generated for LoCoMo reveals that newly generated prompts often focus too closely on specific examples instead of generalizing behavioural patterns and tend to repeat instructions (Appendix \ref{sec:appendixb6}).
 This approach appears to suffer from overfitting to the training examples, creating prompts that are too narrow for the diverse reasoning required in our evaluation set.
 This suggests that the optimization procedure captured surface-level corrections (e.g., succeeding in adversarial questions) rather than abstracting broader strategies applicable across contexts.